ABelliqueux/nolibgs_hello_worlds/README.md

 The code here will be using PsyQ, the "Official" Sony SDK, but we will not be using libGS, the Extended Graphics Library.

-Instead we'll try to devises methods to reproduce libgs functions.
-This will not necessarly more efficient, but we'll learn a lot more stuff !
+Instead we'll try to devise methods to reproduce libgs functions.
+This will not necessarly be more efficient, but we'll learn a lot more stuff !